zotonic/zotonic/doc/ref/modules/mod_oembed.rst

 Makes media :term:`resources <resource>` from embeddable URLs through the `OEmbed <http://www.oembed.com/>`_ protocol.

-When activated, in the "create media / page" dialog, an extra tab is added which allows you to paste a media URL from services like YouTube, Vimeo or any other service which supports OEmbed.
+This module, if activated, checks the pasted URLs in the *create media / page* dialog of the admin.
+It will show an embed option for services like YouTube, Vimeo or any other service which supports OEmbed.

 A saved media resource has a thumbnail image which is downloaded from